jchatel/quickmail-next-docs/integrations/using-webhook-steps-to-send-data-to-external-platforms.md

 **How to fix:**

-- Verify you copied the complete webhook URL from your platform
+- Verify you copied the complete webhook URL from your platform.

-- Make sure you are using the correct webhook type in your automation platform
+- Make sure you are using the correct webhook type in your automation platform.

-- Confirm the URL is still active and has not been deleted or regenerated
+- Confirm the URL is still active and has not been deleted or regenerated.

 ### 301 Moved Permanently